bitcoin-balancer/cli/docs/telegram/index.md

 ### Important

-Even if you do not wish to make use of the Telegram Integration, the environment variable property must still be provided as an empty string (`""`):
+Even if you do not wish to make use of the Telegram Integration, the environment variable property must still be provided as an empty string (`""`) and **should not be included** in the `secrets` array:

 ```json
 {